amejiarosario/amejiarosario.github.io/source/_posts/2014-10-07-grunt-js-tutorial-from-beginner-to-ninja.markdown

 * [this.args](http://gruntjs.com/inside-tasks#this.args): returns an array with the parameters.
 E.g. `grunt hello:crazy:world`, then `this.args` will return `['crazy', 'world']`.

 * [this.options([defaultsObj])](http://gruntjs.com/inside-tasks#this.options): it gets options values from the `config.init`, optionally you can also pass an object containing the default values.
-Notice in the example bellow that even though console.log has a `this.options({gzip: true})` it gets override by the options parameters.
+Notice in the example below that even though console.log has a `this.options({gzip: true})` it gets override by the options parameters.
 If not one it is specified in the `config.init` then it will use the default gzip: true.

 **Inside MultiTasks**